-Effective Date: March 19, 2017 Expiration Date: March 18, 2022 (NWP Final Notice, 82 FR 1860, para.
-3)
+Effective Date: February 25, 2022 Expiration Date: March 14, 2026 (NWP Final Notice, 86 FR 73522)

 Hydropower Projects.
-Discharges of dredged or fill material associated with hydropower projects having: (a) Less than 5000 kW of total generating capacity at existing reservoirs, where the project, including the fill, is licensed by the Federal Energy Regulatory Commission (FERC) under the Federal Power Act of 1920, as amended; or (b) a licensing exemption granted by the FERC pursuant to section 408 of the Energy Security Act of 1980 (16 U.S.C.
-2705 and 2708) and section 30 of the Federal Power Act, as amended.
+Discharges of dredged or fill material associated with hydropower projects having: (a) Less than 10,000 kW of total generating capacity at existing reservoirs, where the project, including the fill, is licensed by the Federal Energy Regulatory Commission (FERC) under the Federal Power Act of 1920, as amended; or (b) a licensing exemption granted by the FERC pursuant to Section 408 of the Energy Security Act of 1980 (16 U.S.C.
+2705 and 2708) and Section 30 of the Federal Power Act, as amended.

 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity.
-(See general condition 32.)
-(Authority: Section 404)
+(See general condition 32) (Authority: Section 404)